Dental Hygiene and Dental Therapy Higher Education Diploma2024-25 entry

 You need to supply one reference to support your application.
 This should be supplied by academic staff where you’ve previously studied or a current employer if employed in the healthcare sector.
 Referees should not be close friends or related to you.
 Your referee should provide their personal opinion and suitability to undertake the course, in particular your previous academic or clinical achievements and any distinct strengths and weaknesses.

 References should be supplied as scanned copies of signed letters on official letter-headed paper and/or sent from an official email address of the organisation where the referee works.
+You will have 10 working days after the published deadline to provide a satisfactory reference.
+The school does not chase referees on your behalf.
 Without a reference, your application is incomplete and will be unsuccessful.

 - Step 2: Attend our selection day